Cyprus Tax Residency – Guide for Individuals and Businesses

 The Cyprus tax system is renowned for its simplicity, predictability, and attractiveness to foreign investors.
 Key features include:

-4. Double Tax Treaty Network: Over 65 treaties minimising tax liabilities for cross-border transactions.
+- Double Tax Treaty Network: An extensive treaty network minimising double taxation for cross-border transactions.

 Legal Basis for Tax Residency in Cyprus

-The determination of tax residency in Cyprus is governed by The Income Tax Law of 2002 (L.118(I)/2002) and relevant amendments.
-The law sets out the criteria for individual and corporate tax residency, establishing the framework for tax obligations and benefits.
+The determination of tax residency in Cyprus is governed primarily by the Income Tax Law of 2002 (L.118(I)/2002), as amended, and related legislation including the Special Defence Contribution Law (L.117(I)/2002), as amended.
+These laws set out the criteria for individual and corporate tax residency and establish the framework for tax obligations and benefits.

 Individual Tax Residency